grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/manage-notification-templates.md

 This documentation provides step-by-step instructions for selecting templates in contact points, previewing templates, and creating custom templates using the Grafana UI.

-## Choose a notification template for a contact point
+## Select a notification template for a contact point

 To add an existing notification template to your contact point, follow these steps: